Shaan224/Movie-Recommendation-System-App-deployed-with-Heroku/README.md

 Movie recommendations are made on the basis of similar Actors, Director(s), Language, Genres and Plot Keywords.

-Similarity score is value between 0 to 1 which determines how similar two objects are on a scale of 0 to 1.
+The similarity score is a value between 0 to 1 which determine how similar two objects are on a scale of 0 to 1.
 Higher the score -> Higher the similarity between the objects.
 There are many ways to calculate the similarity scores for example - Euclidean Distance, Manhattan Distance, Cosine Similarity etc.

-In this model we are using Cosine Similarity to recommmend the Top 10 movies based on their similarity scores.
+In this model we are using Cosine Similarity to recommend the Top 10 movies based on their similarity scores.

 After building the model I deployed this model on **Heroku** using **Flask**